salehhoushangi/slipstream-dns-tunnel/README.md

 # Slipstream DNS Tunnel

 Slipstream creates a DNS tunnel between a client inside a restricted network and a remote public server.
-It allows you to forward SSH or other TCP services over DNS traffic.
+It allows forwarding SSH or other TCP services over DNS traffic.

-This makes it possible to access a remote server even in environments where normal outbound connections are blocked but DNS traffic is still allowed.
+This enables access to a remote server in environments where normal outbound connections are blocked but DNS traffic is still allowed.

 ---